 Problem: My prints slowly get darker and after a few weeks are almost entirely black.

 Solution: This is caused by insufficient clearing of the iron.
 Leave the print in the hydrochloric acid baths longer.
 You might try adding a bath in 10% tetrasodium EDTA between the hydrochloric acid baths (with additional water washes).
-Make sure the final water wash is 60 minutes for heavier papers (250 gsm and heavier) and 30 minutes for lighter papers.
+Make sure that the final water wash is 60 minutes for heavier papers (250 gsm and heavier) and 30 minutes for lighter papers.